Nabin2060/Evidence-Management-System-EMS-/README.md

 ## Project Description
 ProofChain is a decentralized, web-based Evidence Management System (EMS) designed to securely store and retrieve criminal data.
 It leverages blockchain technology, IPFS (InterPlanetary File System), and MetaMask to ensure the immutability and security of evidence.
 ## Features
-* **User Authentication and Authorization:** Users log in using MetaMask wallet for secure access and role-based access control.
+* **User Authentication and Authorization:** Users log in using MetaMask wallet for secure access
 * **Evidence Submission:** Admins add evidence by submitting criminal data, metadata, and files through the "Add Evidence" page.
 * **Evidence Retrieval:** Users search and view stored evidence by entering the unique hash ID on the "View Evidence" page.
 ## Tech Stack